liancheng/spark-replay-debugger-overview/source/index.rst

 #.
 It's *intrusive*, every concrete RDD classes must be modified to emit the RDD creation event.
 And...
 #.
 More importantly, *concrete RDD classes can never be inherited again*.

     Otherwise, there would be two ``reportCreation()`` calls, one issued from the base class constructor, and another from the derived class constructor.
-Notice that we can't simply put a ``reportCreation()`` call at the end of the constructor of the abstract ``RDD`` class, because at that point, the concrete RDD instance is not fully constructed yet, thus the serialized RDD objected may also be incomplete.
+Notice that we can't simply put a ``reportCreation()`` call at the end of the constructor of the abstract ``RDD`` class, because at that point, the concrete RDD instance is not fully constructed yet, thus the serialized RDD object may also be incomplete.

-Instead, SRD collects RDDs from the ``ActiveJob`` object comes with the ``SparkListenerJobStart`` event emitted when a job is submitted (please refer to the ``collectJobRDDs()`` method of ``EventReplayer``).
+Instead, SRD collects RDDs from the ``ActiveJob`` object comes with the ``SparkListenerJobStart`` event emitted when a job is submitted (please refer to the ``collectJobRDDs()`` method in ``EventReplayer``).
 RDD lineage DAGs are reconstructed in a stage by stage manner.
 Notice that we can't reconstruct the whole DAG with only the final RDD of the final stage.
 It is because parent RDDs pointed by ``ShuffleDependency`` instances are not serialized (``ShuffleDependency.rdd`` is annotated as ``@transient``).

-In contrast of Arthur, SRD will collect RDDs until a job is actually submitted.
+In contrast of Arthur, SRD won't collect RDDs until a job is actually submitted.
 Since generally RDDs are created to be run in some jobs, this compromise makes sense.

 Debugging assertions
 ~~~~~~~~~~~~~~~~~~~~